-Just before the dough gets to close to ones nose and mouth and claustrophobia is the closest word to describe the situation you say “thank you” and the next person in the line comes into the spot light.
+Just before the dough gets too close to one’s nose and mouth and claustrophobia is the closest word to describe the situation you say “thank you” and the next person in the line comes into the spotlight.

 When I am looking at the Dough Portraits now the dough looks like marble.
 It could also be a plaster cast.

-Creating 204 dough portraits in 5 different schools and the art center.
+Creating 204 dough portraits in 5 different schools and the art centre.

 ECCO – Center for Contemporary Art, Brasilia, Brazil.
 2011.